First Aid for Injured or Orphaned Wildlife

 Caution!
 Snakes are dangerous and even more so if injured.
 Under no circumstances attempt to aid an injured snake.
 Call for a Licenced Snake Handler to come and take care of it.
 Your safety comes first!!!

 First Aid for injured native animals always begins with the human.
 Personal safety comes first, in every instance.
 You cannot give aid to an injured animal if you are wounded yourself.
 Regardless of how helpless or injured an animal looks, it will try to defend itself from you, or if it recovers slightly, may become distressed and lash out or bite in self-defence.
 Look to your personal safety before helping the animal.
 If the situation seems too difficult for you handle safely, contact the R.S.P.C.A. on 3426 9910.
 This is their Wildlife Hospital.
-You may need to contact the Department of Environment and Resource Management on 1300 130372.
+You may need to contact the Department of Environment and Science.
 You could also contact your local vet to see if they can help out in an emergency.

 These tips are for basic first aid of native animals in need.
 ONARR does not recommend inexperienced people attempt first aid on injured native wildlife, but sometimes there are some things you can do to prevent further injury to the animals.
 ‘Joey’ refers to any baby native animal that is pouch raised.